 persistence.

-happens frequently, I was in my cubicle attending to a national security
+frequently, I was in my cubicle attending to a national security matter

-matter when I got a call from an agent in New York (I can't divulge the
+when I got a call from an agent in New York (I can't divulge the agent's

-agent's name – if I told you, you'd have to kill me).
+name – if I told you, you'd have to try to publish me).

 They made the usual promises: advances, royalties, a long-term